Module Assessment | Yext Hitchhikers Platform

 5. For the Restaurants vertical, you also want the same as your English Search Configuration.

-• Restaurant Features as NLP Filter and Facet
+• Restaurant Features as Inferred Filter and Facet

 • Restaurant Type as Facet